QAC-Portal/QA-Portal/qa-portal-infra/README.md

 <a name="start-keycloak-instance"></a>
 ### 2.3.
 Start Keycloak instance

-   - From the KEYCLOAK_HOME/bin directory, run the ./standalone.bat script.<br>
+   - From the KEYCLOAK_HOME/bin directory, run the ./standalone.bat script for a Windows OS, or run the ./standalone.sh for a linux OS. <br>

    - Set up an admin user and password (admin / admin).
 See [Keycloak documentation](https://www.keycloak.org/docs/latest/getting_started/index.html) sections 2.3 and 2.4 for full instructions.<br>